Zhao Mausoleum (Tang dynasty)

-Zhao Mausoleum (昭陵; pinyin: Zhāolíng; "Zhao" means the light of the sun) is the mausoleum of Emperor Taizong of Tang (599–649).
+Zhao Mausoleum (昭陵; pinyin: Zhāolíng; "Zhao" means the light rays of the sun) is the largest mausoleum of the Tang dynasty and the tomb of Emperor Taizong of Tang (599–649).

-It is located in Jiuzong Mountain, Shaanxi, China, it is the biggest mausoleum of the Tang Dynasty.
-Besides being the last resting place of Emperor Taizong of Tang it has additional 200 accompanied tombs around.
+It is located in Jiuzong Mountain, Shaanxi, China, it is the biggest mausoleum of the Tang dynasty.
+Besides being the final resting place of Emperor Taizong of Tang it also has an additional 200 tombs of royals and high ranked officials accompanied around.

 The famous stone reliefs Six Steeds of Zhao Mausoleum are exhibited in the Stele Forest Museum of Xi'an (4 steeds) and Museum of the University of Pennsylvania, U.S. (2 steeds) separately.
-They were probably designed by the court painter and administrator Yan Liben, who is recorded as making other works for the mausoleum, and may have designed the whole mausoleum.
+They were most likely designed by the court painter and administrator Yan Liben, who is recorded as making other works for the mausoleum, and may have designed the mausoleum itself.

-Planning began in 636 after the death of the Empress Zhangsun, who requested a simple burial.
+Planning and designing began in 636, after the death of the Empress Zhangsun, who requested a simple burial.

+The Zhao Mausoleum also shows many paintings of the Tang Imperial guards and officers, all of which are elite soldiery.